OKR Framework; What you need to know and how to increase your OKR success

 Constantly validated with fast feedback loops

-Allow the work being done to achieve our strategy or , to be constantly validated with fast feedback loops.
+Allow the work being done to achieve our strategy or objective, to be constantly validated with fast feedback loops.

-This is seen in the , and answers the question: are we achieving our strategic or OKR ?
+This is seen in the key result, and answers the question: are we achieving our strategic goal or OKR objective?

 Clear process through which we adapt constantly to the feedback

-This stage is about nurturing a process through which we can constantly adapt to the feedback we get from the and modify our strategy (plans and objectives, ) accordingly.
+This stage is about nurturing a process through which we can constantly adapt to the feedback we get from the measurable result and modify our strategy (plans and objectives, OKR Goal) accordingly.

-We carry out this goal-setting through , OKR review and OKR retrospective, each quarter, half-year, or whatever the length of your OKR cycle.
+We carry out this goal-setting through OKR planning, OKR review and OKR retrospective, each quarter, half-year, or whatever the length of your OKR cycle.

-Unfortunately, in most implementations of the I have encountered as an OKR coach, we do not see these features or well-defined and laid out in easy to follow steps.
+Unfortunately, in most implementations of the OKR goal-setting framework I have encountered as an OKR coach, we do not see these features or OKR process well-defined and laid out in easy to follow steps.

 What do we see in the wild?

-It is abundantly clear that the concept of an is generally not well understood or applied throughout the organisational landscape.
+It is abundantly clear that the concept of an OKR framework is generally not well understood or applied throughout the organisational landscape.

-In , Doerr alludes to the adaptability of OKRs, talking of them as potentially both a survival kit in a start-up through to being able to demolish silos and enable frontline autonomy in large enterprises.
+In Measure What Matters, Doerr alludes to the adaptability of OKRs, talking of them as potentially both a survival kit in a start-up through to being able to demolish silos and enable frontline autonomy in large enterprises.
 Unfortunately, this is just not what is being seen on the ground.

 It would seem there's somehow been a belief established that by structuring and communicating your strategy into a particular format (OKRs), your organisation is going to magically adopt a new culture.
 It is obvious when you put it in these terms that this just is not going to be true.

-Adopting Agile transformations, which makes for an interesting comparison in this case. is often talked about in the same conversation as that of
+Adopting OKR methodology is often talked about in the same conversation as that of Agile transformations, which makes for an interesting comparison in this case.

 According to a recent report, the highest-ranking challenges to adopting and scaling Agile frameworks continues to be related to organisational culture, resistance to change, inadequate management support and having organisational culture at odds with Agile principles.